Chick McGee: The Bob and Tom Show

 McGee joined The Bob & Tom Show on April 1, 1986, as the show's announcer.
 His duties expanded to include recapping the day's sports news and being the show's comic foil.

 Off the Air Podcast / The Chick McGee Show

 McGee started podcasting on July 24, 2012.
-It is regularly hosted by Chick and his (former) girlfriend Jessica Hooker.
+It is regularly hosted by Chick and his former fiancé Jess Hooker.
 The podcast is an insightful look into his off-air personality.
 Chick talks about Fat Kid Weekends, Anger Sweats, who he would never allow on his podcast, and off-air radio stories.

-It was revealed in a very personal podcast with Dr. Will Miller that Chick and Jessica were no longer romantically involved.
-While they are separated, the two both expressed hope to salvage the relationship in the future.
-In subsequent podcasts, both Chick and Jessica expressed that they were more proud of the podcast with Dr. Will than any single piece of work in their careers.

 After 188 episodes as the Off the Air Podcast, McGee's podcast was renamed The Chick McGee Show on July 3, 2016.

 TruLuv Sports

 In 2014, Chick McGee was hired as a writer for the online sports website TruLuvSports.com.
 He has written about the Washington Commanders and Ray Rice.